MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 - **Prevent upload of unlabeled files**: Before a sensitive file is uploaded, distributed, and used by others, it's important to make sure that the file has the right label and protection.
 You can ensure that unlabeled files with sensitive content are blocked from being uploaded until the user classifies the content.

 - **Block potential malware**: You can protect your environment from malware by blocking the upload of potentially malicious files.
-Any file that is uploaded or downloaded can be scanned against Microsoft Threat Intelligence and blocked instantaneously.
+Any file that is uploaded or downloaded can be scanned against Microsoft threat intelligence and blocked instantaneously.

 - **Monitor user sessions for compliance**: Risky users are monitored when they sign into apps and their actions are logged from within the session.
 You can investigate and analyze user behavior to understand where, and under what conditions, session policies should be applied in the future.